Kwashiorkor: Prevention

 As for the prevention of childhood malnutrition, there needs to be public health changes such as improving agriculture and improving access to healthcare to effectively reduce the rates of malnutrition in children.
 By educating individuals of childbearing age on proper nutrition and health during and after pregnancy, they can provide their children with the appropriate nutrients from a young age.
 By ensuring they are equipped with the proper education and resources, caretakers and infants are in better health, ultimately preventing childhood malnutrition.

 Because edema can hide decreased muscle mass, it can be hard to diagnose kwashiorkor in young children; however, if cases are overlooked, children become more susceptible to infections and can ultimately lead to morbidity and mortality.
 To prevent this from happening, parents can be educated on proper nutrition and the importance of breastfeeding infants to ensure they receive all the nutrients they need.

-A diet rich in carbohydrates, fats that provide 10% of the total caloric needs, and proteins that provide 15% of the caloric needs can prevent kwashiorkor.
+A diet rich in carbohydrates, fats that provide at least 10% of the total caloric needs, and proteins that provide 15% of the caloric needs can prevent kwashiorkor.